Cigar: Lighting

 The head, or cap, of the cigar is usually the end closest to the cigar band, the other the "foot".
 The band identifies the type of the cigar and may be removed or left on.
 The smoker cuts or pierces the cap before lighting.

-The cigar should be rotated during lighting to achieve an even burn while slowly drawn with gentle puffs.
+The cigar should be held at a 45-degree angle and rotated during lighting to achieve an even burn while slowly drawn with gentle puffs.
 If a match is used it should be allowed to burn past its head before being put to the cigar, to avoid imparting unwelcome flavors or chemicals to the smoke.
 Many specialized gas and fluid lighters are made for lighting cigars.
 The tip of the cigar should minimally touch any flame, with special care used with torch lighters to avoid charring the tobacco leaves.

-A third and most traditional way to light a cigar is to use a splinter of cedar known as a spill, which is lit separately before using. some cigars come individually wrapped in thin cedar sleeves or envelopes, and these can be used to assist in lighting them.
+A third and most traditional way to light a cigar is to use a splinter of cedar known as a spill, which is lit separately before using.
+Some cigars come individually wrapped in thin cedar sleeves or envelopes, and these can be used to assist in lighting them.